Hydromea/exray_sdk/README.md

 **EXRAY™** is a Swiss-made, professional-grade robot designed specifically for detailed inspections of submerged assets.
 Slim, agile, and highly modular, it’s an excellent tool for tough underwater inspection missions.

 The EXRAY™ KIT consists of two identical and therefore interchangeable EXRAY™ ROVs that are docked to each other with a docking system and are connected wirelessly using a proprietary LUMA™ optical wireless system.
 The primary EXRAY™ ROV is always tethered to the ground station controller.
 The secondary EXRAY™ FLYOUT ROV does not have a tether.
-When the ROVs are docked, the kit acts as one single ROV, using the power of thrusters on both vehicles.When the ROVs are undocked, LUMA™ uses blue light ensuring smooth data transfer between the two vehicles.
+When the ROVs are docked, the kit acts as one single ROV, using the power of thrusters on both vehicles When the ROVs are undocked, LUMA™ uses blue light ensuring smooth data transfer between the two vehicles.

 All product specifications can be found at [this link](https://files.hydromea.com/exray/EXRAY_Technical_Specifications.pdf)